Workforce Planning – Recruiting Future Talent

 The adjustment period includes; how the employee learns the expectations of their role.
 And the organisation values, attitude and norms that help drive the culture of your organisation.

-The faster employees feel welcomed to the organisation/their teams, and prepared for their future work, the faster they will be able to make a positive impact and drive the organisation forward.
-This has all become much more difficult in our COVID affected world.
+The faster employees feel welcomed to the organisation/their team, and prepared for their future work, the faster they will be able to make a positive impact and drive the organisation forward.

-- How can the business seamlessly communicate new processes/policies/procedures post-COVID19?
+- How can the business seamlessly communicate new processes/policies/procedures?

 - Does the onboarding process accommodate the needs of virtual workers so they can adjust as fast as employees who are not virtual?